-Thanks to meme stocks like GameStop and AMC, retail day trading is back in style in ways not seen since the Dot Com boom.
+Thanks to meme stocks like GameStop and AMC, retail day trading is back in style in ways that weren’t seen since the Dot Com boom.
 But while day trading may seem like an enticing path to quick riches, the real thing is a grind.
-Day traders must be vigilant for new opportunities at all times, which means spending a lot of time in front of a screen watching prices and analyzing charts.
+Day traders must be on the lookout for new opportunities at all times, which means spending a lot of time in front of a screen watching prices and analyzing charts.

 Day trading is a tough game for beginners too.
 Most new day traders will lose money, so prepare to take your lumps if you’re just starting out.
-Using a demo account with paper money is a good way to practice without risking any real cash, but it’s not a perfect substitute for the real thing.
-Losing actual money is an emotional experience and you’ll need to keep your emotions in check to perform well as a day trader.
+Utilizing a paper trade can be a good way to practice without risking any real cash, but it’s not a perfect substitute for the real thing.
+The risk and consequences with losing actual money is different and an emotional experience.
+You’ll need to keep your emotions in check in order to perform well as a day trader.

 Want to get started as a day trader?
 First, you’ll need to understand the risks.
 Most traders will lose money – if trading was easy, everyone would do it, right?
 New traders tend to buy at peaks and sell at market bottoms, providing profits to the seasoned traders who follow a systematic, ruled-based approach.
 If you want to compete with these types of pros, you’ll need to develop a system of your own.